-Low mass to intermediate mass stars begin to evolve into AGB stars when core nucleosynthesis ceases and a degenerate core forms.
-The AGB phase lasts $\approx 250,000$ years and is marked by a series of high mass loss events that merge to produce a slow wind.
+Low-mass to intermediate-mass stars begin to evolve into AGB stars when core nucleosynthesis ceases and a degenerate core forms.
+The AGB phase lasts $\approx 250,000$ years and is marked by a series of high-mass-loss events that merge to produce a slow wind.
 At some point the star collapses into a hot compact degenerate object.
-In the PN formation scenario suggested by Kwok et al. (1978), a fast ($\sim 1000 \text{ km s}^{-1}$) low density radiation driven wind from the hot star shocks and ionizes the slow moving ($\sim 10 \text{ km s}^{-1}$), high density mostly molecular AGB wind, resulting in the expanding structures we see at latter times.
+In the PN formation scenario suggested by Kwok et al. (1978) a fast ($\sim 1000 \text{ km s}^{-1}$), low-density, radiation-driven wind from the hot star shocks and ionizes the slow-moving ($\sim 10 \text{ km s}^{-1}$), high-density, mostly molecular AGB wind, resulting in the expanding structures we see at later times.

-Natta & Hollenbach (1998) have computed detailed time dependent changes in the atomic and molecular emissions in a phenomenologically motivated interacting wind model.
+Natta & Hollenbach (1998) have computed detailed timedependent changes in the atomic and molecular emissions in a phenomenologically motivated interacting-winds model.
 Their model consists of an interior ionization region bounded by a shell propagating outward with a velocity of 25 km s-1 overrunning and shocking a mostly molecular AGB wind with a velocity of 8 km s-1.
 An ionization-bounded time-dependent PDR results with three layers.
-These are, a fast moving ionized shock interface, an adjacent dissociation layer, and a slow moving molecular layer further downstream.
-They find most of the shell mass to be vibrationally excited H2 and H I production to be modest.
+These are a fast-moving ionized shock interface, an adjacent dissociation layer, and a slow-moving molecular laver further downstream.
+They find most of the shell mass to be vibrationally excited H2, and H1 production to be modest.
 After ≈ 4000 years they find the infrared H2 line diagnostic of S(1)(1-0)/S(1)(2-1) indicates a switch from thermal excitation to fluorescent excitation.
-They also find that H2 does not co-exist with CO, as dissociation favors C^+ + O. Consequently, they suggest molecular masses calculated for old PN based on CO emission and standard CO/H_2 ratios may be underestimated.
+They also find that H2 does not co-exist with CO, as dissociation favors $C^+ + O$.
+Consequently, they suggest that molecular masses calculated for old PNe based on CO emission and standard CO/H2 ratios may be underestimated.

-M27 has a kinematic age of $\approx 10,000$ yrs (O'Dell et al. 2003), so perhaps it is reasonable that the nebula we see today bears little resemblance to this simple layered, two-velocity interacting wind picture.
-We see no evidence for a shell of predominately molecular material along the diffuse line-of-sight medium, nor do we see neutral or molecular material at low expansion velocity as would be expected for an unperturbed AGB wind.
-The upper limit to the molecular fraction8 in the neutral velocity component expanding at 33 km s-1 is $f{H_2} = 0.016$, assuming N(H)=N(H I).
-We do see evidence for velocity structure in the intermediate ionization states (Figures 16 - 17) and H I (Table 2) out to expansion velocities of ≈ 65 km s-1, but there is no evidence for P-Cygni profiles with ~ 1000 km s-1 terminal velocities in any of the high ionization lines (Figure 15).
+M27 has a kinematic age of $\approx 10,000$ years (O'Dell et al. 2003), so perhaps it is reasonable that the nebula we see today bears little resemblance to this simple layered, two-velocity interacting wind picture.
+We see no evidence for a shell of predominately molecular material along the diffuse line-of-sight medium, nor do we see neutral or molecular material at low expansion velocity, as would be expected for an unperturbed AGB wind.
+The upper limit to the molecular fraction9 in the neutral velocity component expanding at 33 km s-1 is $f{H_2} = 0.016$, assuming N(H) = N(H I).
+We do see evidence for velocity structure in the intermediate ionization states (Figs. 16-17) and H I (Table 1) out to expansion velocities of ≈ 65 km s-1, but there is no evidence of P Cygni profiles with ~1000 km s-1 terminal velocities in any of the high-ionization lines (Fig. 15).

-We find instead a rather permuted velocity structure of neutral and molecular material embedded (in velocity space) between the high and low ionization medium.
+We find instead a rather permuted velocity structure of neutral and molecular material embedded (in velocity space) between the high- and low-ionization mediums.
 Our findings suggest that the AGB wind has been accelerated through interaction with the hot star and that much of the original mostly molecular atmosphere has been almost completely dissociated.
-The surviving molecular material is currently interacting strongly with the highly ionized medium and we postulate that the intermediate ionization species are created and accelerated in this interaction.
+The surviving molecular material is currently interacting strongly with the highly ionized medium, and we postulate that the intermediate ionization species are created and accelerated in this interaction.